 Hi, I’m Solana!

 I’m an unapologetically queer, nonbinary, disabled femme, trauma survivor, healing practitioner, and advocate for body liberation + pleasure.
 I am a facilitator of somatic bodywork, sensual movement, embodiment, and sex + kink education.
-For nearly a decade, I’ve been honored to work with and hold space for other survivors in various settings—from volunteer crisis counseling to medical advocacy, from sexual health workshops to sensual dance classes and beyond.
+I am a fierce supporter of reproductive justice and an abortion companion for pregnant folks in need.
+For over a decade, I’ve been honored to work with and hold space for other survivors in various settings—from volunteer crisis counseling to medical advocacy, from sexual health workshops to sensual dance classes and beyond.

 My practice is rooted in the deep belief in the body’s innate capacity to heal, and centers clients’ self-determination, agency, and consent.
 The core of my work is empowering survivors to come home to their bodies using a variety of grounded holistic and pleasure-centered somatic tools.
 In a world that oppresses and cuts us off from our sensual selves, prioritizing pleasure + connection to the sacred body are radical acts of self-love and care.